eclipse-openj9/openj9-docs/docs/xgc.md

     :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** On z/OS, the virtual storage used might exceed the Java maximum heap size.
 Set the z/OS memory limit, specified by `ulimit -M`, to a larger value than the maximum heap size.

+### `disableEstimateFragmentation`

+        -Xgc:disableEstimateFragmentation

+: This option disables the processing of various allocation and free memory statistics and the calculation of the macro fragmentation estimate.
+It also disables the reporting of the estimates of the macro fragmentation, as reported by Verbose GC, if the verbose garbage collection (GC) is enabled, at the end of Scavenge GCs.

+: Macro fragmented memory is a part of free tenure memory that is estimated to be unusable when accounting for recent allocation patterns.
+The estimate can be used for tuning, such as preventing too late Concurrent Global GC kickoff.

+: You can enable the calculation and reporting of the macro fragmentation estimates by using the [`-Xgc:enableEstimateFragmentation`](#enableestimatefragmentation) option.

 ### `dnssExpectedTimeRatioMaximum`

         -Xgc:dnssExpectedTimeRatioMaximum=<value>